AlexeyGorovoy/zeithalt/refs/mt_symbology.md

 **The orange color** is the main color of the faction, derived from the **sands of the [Timeless Desert](../refs/timeless_desert.md)** - sacred MT land.

-**The deep red** used exclusively on war flags and banners is the symbol of bravery of MT warriors and their sacrifice, and a reference to [Corruption](../refs/corruption.md) that arose from MT lands.
+**The black color** used exclusively on war flags and banners is the symbol of destruction and sacrifice the war brings, and a reference to [Corruption](../refs/corruption.md) that arose from MT lands.

 > **Official MT flag**
 > (main version, used for diplomatic and ceremonial purposes)